The Problem: Life can dish out a lot of challenges that impede our progress.

 - Survive a Stressful Week

-It can be difficult regulating your emotions when the world is racing at 100 miles an hour.
+It can be difficult to regulate your emotions when the world is racing at 100 miles an hour.
 Take a moment to visualize tomorrow in a positive light to get your emotions primed for a good day.
 To do this, visualize what’s to come with a focus on calmness, peace, and satisfaction.
-You’ll be better prepared whatever roadblocks you might hit.
+You’ll be better prepared for whatever roadblocks you might hit.

 - Cope with Trauma

 Psycho-traumatic events can lead to substance abuse, personality disorders, depression, anxiety, or eating disorders if left untreated.
 Transform past psycho-traumatic events with visualization.
 To reap the benefits of this therapy, you have to visualize the environment before the trauma and then your positive ending.